amabdulr/CNWG/ReviewYourChunks.md

 ### Short Description Rules
    - If `<shortdesc>` is missing entirely, output: **"❌ No `<shortdesc>` found."**
-  -  Create a short description that should be 1–2 sentences (20–50 words) that begins with "Learn how to…" or "Use this procedure to…"
+  -  Short description should be 1–2 sentences (20–50 words) and begins with an action verb such as "Configure" or "Verify".
-  -  Example: Use this task to enroll crosswork ….
+  -  Example: Enrol crosswork ….

 ___